 26 Jun 6 Top Tips for Goal Setting in Business

 The words ‘goal setting’ incite different feelings in different people.
 The high-achievers or organisational ambassadors among your people might light up at the thoughts of structure and achievement while those feeling overworked or disengaged might experience stress and strain at the very mention of them.
 Regardless of who you have sitting in front of you and what they are bringing to the table, there are a couple of musts when it comes to goal setting.
-We have adopted these at Frankli with great results, so hopefully, they will be of some use to you and your company as we all try to progress.
+We have adopted these at Frankli with great results, so hopefully, some of these goal setting tips will be of some use to you and your company as we all try to progress.

 1. Think Big & Exciting